platformsh/platformsh-docs/src/development/troubleshoot.md

 3. The deployment is blocked by a long running cron job in the environment.
 4. The deployment is blocked by a long running cron job in the parent environment.

 To determine if your environment is being stuck in the build or the deployment, you can look at the build log available on the UI.
-When you see a log line like below, your application is built and the deployment is stuck:
+If you see a line similar to the following:

 ```
 Re-deploying environment w6ikvtghgyuty-drupal8-b3dsina.
 ```

-Here are the things you should do when you see your build or deployment is stuck:
+It means the build has completed successfully and the system is trying to deploy.
+If that line never appears then it means the build is stuck.

-For a blocked _build_ (when you don't find the `Re-deployment environment ...` line), you have to create a [support ticket](https://platform.sh/support) to let us kill it.
+For a blocked _build_ (when you don't find the `Re-deployment environment ...` line), create a [support ticket](https://platform.sh/support) to have the build killed.

 When a _deployment_ is blocked, you should try the following: